victorbiga/engineering-management/README.md

   - No strict minimum requirements for years of experience at any given level
   - Promotions are descriptive not prescriptive
   - Promotion decisions are structured and rigorous
+- [Titles are Toxic](http://randsinrepose.com/archives/titles-are-toxic/), Rands in Repose.
+A pretty interesting take on titles.
 - [Thriving on the Technical Leadership Path](https://keavy.com/work/thriving-on-the-technical-leadership-path/)
   - I’ve chosen to cultivate a path for myself that enables me to dig into complex technical and product problem spaces and help lead technical and strategic direction for my organization, as an engineer but not a manager.
 - [Refactoring Our Engineering Skills Matrix](https://engine.expert360.com/refactoring-our-engineering-skills-matrix-b5314e2b0013)